-At Ravensworth Terrace Primary School, we believe maths is an important part of children’s development throughout the school from an early age.
-Mathematical skills and knowledge should be delivered, explored and revisited.
+At Ravensworth Terrace Primary School, we believe maths is an important part of children’s development throughout the school, right from an early age.
+Mathematical skills and knowledge should be delivered, explored and revisited through a curriculum which:

-Consistency in teaching mathematics across the entire school is achieved by teachers planning and delivering lessons with the aid of high quality and rich resources, including: White Rose Maths materials, NCETM Spines, Power Maths, NRICH and subscription websites such as My Maths.
+Consistency in teaching mathematics across the entire school is achieved by teachers planning and delivering lessons using the White Rose Scheme.
+Staff can supplement this when requited with the aid of, NCETM Spines, Power Maths, NRICH and subscription websites such as Twinkl Mastery.
 In addition to this, all teachers follow the school’s calculation policy to ensure consistency across the school.

 All lessons will be delivered to meet the end of year expectations using a mastery approach, which includes fluency, reasoning and problem-solving opportunities for all.
 By focusing on one key conceptual idea and making connections across other mathematical concepts, both progress and understanding are enhanced.
 We teach mathematics to mixed ability classes, allowing the teacher the fluidity to make ongoing assessments to the needs of their children.
 Appropriate scaffolding of tasks is provided with concrete and pictorial resources when required, and optimum challenge given to the rapid graspers.

 Teachers plan and deliver a set lesson format which will generally be a ‘Review’ – where appropriate skills are revisited before extending them.
-Following this is ‘Discover’, where children must identify the knowledge required to progress their learning within the lesson.
-‘Discover’ can also be used as an opportunity for Maths discussion and problem solving as a whole class.
-After this there is ‘Guided Practice’- where children are taken through worked examples and shown the processes of problem solving and then ‘Independent Practice’ where the children work by themselves and frequently self-mark to identify their understanding and misconceptions immediately.
+Following this is ‘Discover’, where children discuss a problem solving together as a class, exposing all children to this element.
+After this there is ‘We Do’- where children are taken through worked examples and shown the processes of problem solving and then ‘I Do’ where the children work by themselves and frequently self-mark to identify their understanding and misconceptions immediately.